poodlenoodle42/Film_Format_Manager/README.md

 The detected name for *Some Crazy file name.mp4* would be *The Lord of the Rings: The Fellowship of the Ring*.
 This is usefull because you can change the name of the underlying file or the file itself and the detected name stays constant.
 Using recursive searching you can also have a folder containing other folders like *The Lord of the Rings* without affecting the result.
 ### Dependecies
 You should have *ffmpeg* and *ffprobe* installed on your system and added to the path variable.
 You can check whether you where succesfull by typing `ffmpeg` in your terminal.
-#### Windows
-The sqlite driver for go uses cgo o to work.Under windows you will have to install a gcc toolchain for windows as statet here https://github.com/mattn/go-sqlite3#windows .
-I will try to resolve this issue.
 ### Get the Application
 When you dont want to build it from source you can download it at the release site.
 ## How to use it?